 - Shutdown Shuts down the DXi4000.

 - Reset from diagnostic state (Only available when the node is in degraded mode) Restarts the services on the node without rebooting the system.

 - 2 Click Apply.

+- 3 Close the browser window.

 Note: Shutting down the system can take up to 15 minutes.
 Only the node will completely shut down.
 When rebooting, the system can take approximately 30 minutes to start up, depending on the amount of installed storage capacity.